XilinJia/Podcini/README.md

 * Youtube channels can be searched in podcast search view, can also be shared from other apps (such as Youtube) to Podcini
 * Youtube channels can be subscribed as normal podcasts
 * When subscribing to a Youtube channel, tabs can be chosen to form separate podcasts
-* Playlists and podcasts on Youtube or Youtube Music can be shared to Podcini, and then can be subscribed in similar fashion as the channels
+* Playlists and podcasts on Youtube or YT Music can be shared to Podcini, and then can be subscribed in similar fashion as the channels
 * Subscribed channels, playlists/podcasts can be updated as with normal podcasts
-* Single media from Youtube or Youtube Music can also be shared from other apps, and added in a chosen synthetic feed
+* Single media from Youtube or YT Music can also be shared from other apps, and added in a chosen synthetic feed
-* All the media from Youtube or Youtube Music can be played (only streamed) with video in fullscreen or in window modes or in audio only mode in the background
+* All the media from Youtube or YT Music can be played (only streamed) with video in fullscreen or in window modes or in audio only mode in the background
 * Audio and video quality settings in Feed Preferences (Youtube feeds only): Global, Low, Medium, High
 	* these settings take precedence over global situations
 	* when Global is set, video is at lowest quality, and audio is at highest quality (except when prefLowQualityMedia is set for metered networks)